-Woodworking Machine Operators set up, operate, or tend woodworking machines, such as drill presses, lathes, shapers, routers, sanders, planers, and wood nailing machines.
+Woodworking Machine Setters, Operators and Tenders set up, operate, or tend woodworking machines, such as drill presses, lathes, shapers, routers, sanders, planers, and wood nailing machines.
 May operate CNC equipment.

-Woodworking Operators with little to no experience tend to make between $19380 and $22520 while the more experienced ones make over $34520 per year.
+Woodworking Machine Operators with little to no experience tend to make between $20870 and $24520 while the more experienced ones can earn over $36710 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Woodworking Operator is to move to a higher paying state like CT.
-Right now, the highest paying states for Woodworking Operators are CT, MT, WA, NJ and OR.
+One of the easiest ways to increase your salary as a Woodworking Machine Setter, Operator and Tender is to move to a higher paying state like WY.
+Right now, the highest paying states for Woodworking Machine Operators are WY, CT, NV, MA and CO.

-3 other factors that can increase your salary as A Woodworking Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Woodworking Machine Setter, Operator and Tender is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Woodworking Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Woodworking Machine Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons